dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 The implementation of this spec can be broken down into three logical components:

-- a command line interface that users will interact with
+- A command line interface that users will interact with
-- a function that takes the command line arguments and decides which tests will be run
+- A function that takes the command line arguments and decides which tests will be run
-- a client that will drive the execution of tests by interfacing with the testr internals in testrepository
+- A client that drives the execution of tests by interfacing directly with the testr internals in testrepository

 The logical flow of the proposed test runner is as follows:

-- Parse any command line arguments
+- Parse any command line arguments.
-- Set necessary environment variables for Tempest based on inputs
+- Set necessary environment variables for Tempest based on inputs.
-- Determine the set of tests to run based on the provided regexes and other filters
+- Determine the set of tests to run based on the provided regexes and other filters.
 - Call into `run_argv`_ or another testrepository entry point with testr-specific arguments and the list of tests to be executed
-- Recieve results from test execution
+- Recieve results from test execution.
-- Perform any post-processing on results if applicable
+- Perform any post-processing on the test results, if applicable.

 .. _run_argv: https://github.com/testing-cabal/testrepository/blob/master/testrepository/commands/__init__.py#L165